top of page

 LEADERSHIP TODAY

-- HELPING YOU WIN! -
+HELPING YOU WIN!

 Taking Risks

-To laugh is to risk appearing a fool,
+To laugh is to risk appearing the fool.

 To weep is to risk appearing sentimental.

-To reach out to another is to risk involvement,
+To reach for another is to risk involvement.

-To place your ideas and dreams before a crowd is to risk their loss
+before a crowd is to risk their loss.

-To love is to risk not being loved in return,
+To love is to risk not being loved in return.

-To hope is to risk despair,
+To live is to risk dying.

 To try is to risk failure.

-But risks must be taken because
+But risks must be taken, because the

-the greatest hazard in life is to risk nothing.
+greatest hazard in life is to risk nothing.

-He may avoid suffering and sorrow,
+They may avoid suffering and sorrow,

-But he cannot learn, feel, change, grow or live.
+but they cannot learn, feel, change,

 Only a person who risks is free.